Join Us for International Rare Disease Day in San Diego February 28, 2026

 Why it's celebrated on February 29?

-$25 for the Brigantine reception helps defray costs.
+$25 for the reception helps defray costs.
 Due to fire code, the number of reception attendees is limited.
-Obviously, the cost for the group picture, socializing, and networking at SD County building is free.
+Obviously, the cost for the group picture, socializing, and networking is free.

 Learn more about our upcoming events, fundraisers, and more!